Earthquakes on April 3, 2026

 95.9 km1--✓ ReviewedUSGS →

-April 3, 2026 brought a magnitude 2.5 earthquake 49 km NW of Beluga, Alaska, logged at 21:49 UTC.
+At 21:49 UTC on April 3, 2026, a magnitude 2.5 tremor occurred 49 km NW of Beluga, Alaska.
 A small number of nearby observers (1) submitted felt reports to the USGS.
-At a depth of 95.9 km, the event was intermediate depth.
+The event originated approximately 95.9 km below the surface, classifying it as intermediate depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 61.423°N, -151.792°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 61.423°, -151.792°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03